 The City Council developed four Strategic Goals-each followed by a narrative description of success-that guide decision-making and provide the structure for ensuring that incremental, measurable steps are taken to achieve the Community Vision.
-The goals are a key component of Park City's Long-term Strategic Plan, not only for Council but for residents and Park City staff as well.
+The goals are a key component of

+Park City's Long-term Strategic Plan, not only for Council but for residents and Park City staff as well.
 They provide a philosophical foundation for the Council in its role as a policymaking body.
 For Park City staff, they provide guidance on how to manage finite resources in the face of nearly infinite expectations.
-Strategic goals should be:

-- High-level and overarching reasons the organization exists in the eyes of the community
+Strategic goals are consistent, comprehensive, high level and the overarching reasons the organization exists in the eyes of the public.

-- Remain consistent and unchanged over time

-- Comprehensive